StarPlayrX/bigmac/README.md

     * What doesn't work on Monetery Beta 2
       * USB 2.0 devices will only work with a USB 3.0 Hub or Switch.
 This includes Apple USB 2.0 Devices!
       * Beta 2 still has a Race Condition.
 How bad is not yet known.
+      * From a Supported mac is Bigmac2 app does not run, download Xcode and compile it from source.
+From Xcode set the development team to none or personal and set the app signing to run locally.
+On certain systems, Apple has started flagging bigmac2 and Malware.
+This an extremely false statement. bigmac2 contains zero malware and any dmg and instlaler.pkg files show up in /Users/Shared/ any /tmp files get erased on reboot

 <img width="1920" alt="Screen Shot 2021-07-03 at 3 41 35 PM" src="https://user-images.githubusercontent.com/52664524/124365543-c48e8d80-dc16-11eb-961b-0e6f83a94b86.png">